rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

 ### Otsu

-The two pictures below show the result given by ImageJ’s[^RUE2017] function Auto-threshold which uses Otsu method,and our otsu() function.
+The two pictures below show the result given by ImageJ’s[^RUE2017] function Auto-threshold which uses Otsu method,and our otsu() function[^RID1978].
 We can see that we obtain quite similar results(Figure ).

 ![Results of otsu method. on the left: original image, in the middle: output of our function, on the right: output of ImageJ Threshold](https://github.com/rmy17/bioinf-struct/blob/master/projectThreshold/images/blobsmercia.png)
 Figure : Results of otsu method. on the left: original image, in the middle: output of our function, on the right: output of ImageJ Threshold.